carsonzchen/MSiA423_ACE.AI/README.md

 │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
 │   ├── evaluate_model.py             <- Script for evaluating the performance of trained model
 │   ├── train_model.py                <- Script for training machine learning model(s)
+│   ├── score_model_db.py             <- Script for scoring new predictions using a trained model
 │   ├── preprocess.py                 <- Script for preprocessing raw data
 │
 ├── test                              <- Files necessary for running model tests (see documentation below)